grafana/agent/docs/sources/flow/reference/config-blocks/import.file.md

 {{< docs/shared lookup="flow/stability/beta.md" source="agent" version="<AGENT_VERSION>" >}}

-The `import.file` block imports custom components from a file or a folder and exposes them to the importer.
+The `import.file` block imports custom components from a file or a directory and exposes them to the importer.
 `import.file` blocks must be given a label that determines the namespace where custom components are exposed.

-Imported folders are treated as single modules to support composability.
+Imported directories are treated as single modules to support composability.
-That means that you can define a custom component in one file and use it in another custom component in another file in the same folder.
+That means that you can define a custom component in one file and use it in another custom component in another file in the same directory.

 [module]: {{< relref "../../concepts/modules.md" >}}